mntzrr/nikau/README.md

 ## License

-This project is [licensed](LICENCE.md) under the AGPLv3 and is copyright Nicholas Parker.
+This project is [licensed](LICENCE.md) under the AGPLv3 (or later) and is copyright Nicholas Parker.